dart-lang/site-www/src/content/effective-dart/design.md

 }
 ```

+Prefer using `Object?` over `dynamic` in code that is not invoking a member
-The main exception to this rule is when working with existing APIs that use
+dynamically, even when working with existing APIs that use `dynamic`.
-`dynamic`, especially inside a generic type.
-For example, JSON objects have type
+For example, JSON objects have runtime type `Map<String, dynamic>`, which is an
-`Map<String, dynamic>` and your code will need to accept that same type.
-Even
+equivalent type to `Map<String, Object?>`.
-so, when using a value from one of these APIs, it's often a good idea to cast it
+When using a value from one of these APIs, it's often a good idea to treat it as
-to a more precise type before accessing members.
+`Object?` which will enforce that it is cast it to a more precise type before
+accessing members.

 ### DO use `Future<void>` as the return type of asynchronous members that do not produce values